rcardin/rcardin.github.io/_posts/2017-01-31-implementing-time-series-in-mongodb.markdown

 #### Three step initialization
 Then, do we reach a dead end, a *cul-de-sac*?
 At first sight it may seem so.
 Fortunately, me and my colleagues found a *workaround*.
 We can call it *three step initialization*.
-Just for recap, we want to be able to initialize the main document with all the required subdocuments properly set.

 Remember that MongoDB guarantees the atomicity of operations on a single document.
 With this fact in mind we can operate in the following way:

 1. Try to update the document, incrementing properly the counters at a specified time chunk.
-Do not do any *upsert*, just a old-fashioned [update](https://docs.mongodb.com/manual/reference/method/db.collection.update/) operation.
+Do not make an *upsert*, just a old-fashioned [update](https://docs.mongodb.com/manual/reference/method/db.collection.update/) operation.
 Remember that the execution of an update statement returns the number of documents written.
 If the number of documents written is greater than zero, you're done.